 Looking for the Wordle answer for Saturday 30 July 2022?
 Happy weekend, Wordle fans!
 It was a real scorcher of a week here in the UK, and I wouldn't blame you if you'd let your daily puzzle game fall by the wayside for a day or two while you focussed on staying cool and hydrated.
 But now our regularly scheduled summer weather of rain and cooler temperatures has returned, and with it our desire to start rebuilding our precious Wordle streaks.
 There's no time like the present to get started!
 And also to drink some water.

 If you're having trouble arriving at today's Wordle answer, we've put together a few clues below to help you out.
 Or, if you just want the full answer and its defintion right away, scroll down below the video.

 Looking for today's solution?
-Check out the Wordle answer for Tuesday 9 August!
+Check out the Wordle hint and answer for Sunday 4th December!